 Over several decades, global production has evolved towards leaner \textit{just-in-time} supply chains \citep{fujiwara_bankruptcy_2008, barrot_specificity_2016}.
 Firms have strong incentives to keep inventories as low as possible to minimize working-capital and storage costs, and to respond flexibly to changes in consumer demand.
 This tendency to run tight supply chains has driven operational costs down, but at the price of increased fragility, as discussed in \citet{hynes2022systemic}, \citet{Moran2025-xm}, and \citet{bouchaud2024self}.
 Empirical work has shown that for the case of France, firms that kept low inventories or had few alternative suppliers suffered substantially larger output losses during the Covid-19 supply chain disruption than firms that entered the crisis with higher inventories and more diversified suppliers, as shown by \citet{Lafrogne-Joussier2022-wv}.

 From the perspective of macroeconomic modelling, this raises a natural question: how should we represent an economy in which production is organised through complex supply chains \citep{brintrup2015supply}, firms follow realistic inventory management policies, and small disruptions can snowball into large aggregate fluctuations?
-In a benchmark representative-agent or many-independent-sectors view, idiosyncratic shocks diversify away and aggregate volatility decays as $1/\sqrt{N}$ with the number of sectors $N$, in stark contrast with observed macro volatility.
+In a benchmark composed of independent agents or sectors, idiosyncratic shocks diversify away and aggregate volatility decays as $1/\sqrt{N}$ with the number of sectors $N$, in stark contrast with observed macro volatility.

-To explain why large fluctuations persist at the aggregate level, several hypotheses have been proposed.
-One strand emphasizes global shocks that affect all firms and sectors simultaneously; yet when such shocks can be identified, they often appear too small to account for the observed volatility of industrial production. \citet{Bernanke1994} have called this the ``small shocks, large cycles puzzle''.
-Another resolution, the ``granularity hypothesis'', has been proposed by \citet{gabaix_Granular_origins}: the presence of ``mega-firms'' with outsized contributions to GDP prevents idiosyncratic shocks from averaging out.
-While there is empirical support for this view, other work suggests that propagation effects may be at least as important \citep{mandel2025granular}: idiosyncratic shocks can cascade along the input--output network and become effectively macroeconomic, see e.g.\ \citet{fujiwara_bankruptcy_2008, barrot_specificity_2016, nirei_carvahlo_2021} and \citet{taschereau2025cascades}.
+To explain why large fluctuations persist at the aggregate level, several hypothetical mechanisms have been proposed.
+The first one relies on the existence of global shocks, which affect all firms and sectors simultaneously.
+Yet, when such shocks can be identified, they are often too small to account for the observed volatility of industrial production: \citet{Bernanke1994} coined it the ``small shocks, large cycles puzzle''.
+Another mechanism, dubbed the ``granularity hypothesis'', has been proposed by \citet{gabaix_Granular_origins}: the presence of ``mega-firms'', with outsized contributions to GDP, prevents idiosyncratic shocks from averaging out.
+While there is empirical support for this claim, other work suggests that propagation effects provide yet another mechanism which is at least as important \citep{mandel2025granular}.
+This mechanism details how idiosyncratic shocks can actually cascade along the input--output network to become effectively macroeconomic, see e.g.\ \citet{fujiwara_bankruptcy_2008, barrot_specificity_2016, nirei_carvahlo_2021} and \citet{taschereau2025cascades}.